 What’s the weather like in Lanzarote in April?

 Lanzarote’s the furthest east of the Canary Islands that sit off the western shores of North Africa.
 This means the island has a warm climate all year round, with temperatures rising in April.
-You’ll get lots of sunshine and hardly any rain on holiday in Lanzarote at this time.
+You'll get lots of sunshine and hardly any rain on holidays to Lanzarote at this time.

 Lanzarote’s close to the Sahara Desert, which occasionally sends over hot winds and dust storms to the island.
 Things can get very hot but the Canary Current and north easterly winds will usually keep you comfortable in April.
 There’s not much difference in weather across Lanzarote as the island’s relatively flat, although the south’s generally a bit warmer and sunnier than the north.